mayfer/instrospective_admin/README.md

 # Introspective Django Admin Panel

 This is a re-usable Django Admin Panel.
-It generates all models on-the-fly from your existing database tables.
+It auto-generates all models on-the-fly from your existing database tables.

 All you need for configuration is database settings.